benswinney/kube-homelab-multinode/README.md

 ## Differences between Stacked Master and External Etcd Nodes Configurations

+> TLDR
-`TLDR - Stacked : Master and Etcd Services are ran on the same node, but HA provided by multiple Master nodes (A minimum of 3 nodes)
+`Stacked : Master and Etcd Services are ran on the same node, but HA provided by multiple Master nodes (A minimum of 3 nodes)`
-External Etcd : Etcd run on seperate nodes to the Master (A minimum of 6 nodes)`
+`External Etcd : Etcd run on seperate nodes to the Master (A minimum of 6 nodes)`

 ### Stacked Master and Etcd Topology